Tony-Luna/Ultralytics-SAM2-Segmentation/README.md

 ## Overview

-This **Interactive Object Segmentation Tool** empowers you to run advanced, high-accuracy object segmentation locally—no subscriptions, no cloud servers, and no complex editors needed.
+This **Interactive Object Segmentation Tool** empowers you to run advanced, high-accuracy object segmentation locally, no subscriptions, no cloud servers, and no complex editors needed.
 By integrating Meta’s **Segment Anything Model (SAM2)** through Ultralytics, this tool delivers cutting-edge segmentation right on your machine.

 **Key Advantages**:
 - **Local & Private**: Full control over your data, no external uploads.